jijopu/edu21/exampleSite/content/english/team/jijopu.md

 ---
-title: "Dr Suresh C Pillai"
+title: "Dr Jijo P Ulahannan"
 draft: false
 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
-description : "Dr Suresh C Pillai is Head of Nanotechnology and Bio-Engineering Research Group, Institute of Technology Sligo and Associate Editor, the Chemical Engineering Journal"
+description : "Dr. Jijo P. Ulahannan is currently the Head of the Department of Physics at Government College Kasaragod."
 # teacher portrait
-image: "images/teachers/suresh.jpg"
+image: "images/team/jijo.jpg"
 # course
-course: "Nanotechnology"
+course: "Physicist"
 # biography
-bio: "Dr Suresh C Pillai obtained his PhD in  Nanotechnology from Trinity College Dublin and then performed his postdoctoral research at California Institute of Technology (Caltech), USA.
-Upon completion of this appointment he returned to Trinity College Dublin as a Research Fellow before joining CREST-DIT as a Senior Scientist in April 2004.
-He joined Institute of Technology Sligo in 2013 as a senior lecturer in nanotechnology and currently heads the Nanotechnology and Bio-Engineering Research Group.
-He is the recipient of ‘Boyle-Higgins Award -2019’ from the Institute of Chemistry Ireland.
-He is an elected fellow of the UK’s Royal Microscopical Society (FRMS) and the Institute of Materials, Minerals and Mining (FIMMM).
-He has also completed an executive MBA from Dublin City University."
+bio: "He is a postgraduate in physics from Mahatma Gandhi University Kottayam.
+He has a PhD from the Cochin University of Science &amp; Technology.
+His interests are in theoretical and computational physics, education, science communication, open data &amp; information science, and education technology.
+He was a Short Term Visitor Fellow at the Homi Bhabha Centre for Science Education at TIFR Mumbai.
+He has been a TED Fellow since 2009 and is involved in two multidisciplinary collectives at present - one on documenting the COVID-19 pandemic in Kerala and the other on Innovation &amp; Product Development for Agriculture.
+He has been a member of a few curriculum development committees  at the state school and higher education.
+He has expertise in developing online learning platforms from scratch."
 # interest
-interest: ["Computer Networking","Computer Security","Human Computer Interfacing"]
+interest: ["Computational Physics","Nanophotonics","Science Education","Open Data"]
 # contact info
 contact:
   # contact item loop
-  - name : "clarkmalik@email.com"
+  - name : "jijopu@ieee.org"
     icon : "ti-email" # icon pack : https://themify.me/themify-icons
-    link : "mailto:clarkmalik@email.com"
+    link : "mailto:jijopu@ieee.org"

   # contact item loop
-  - name : "+12 034 5876"
+  - name : "+91 94951 22006"
     icon : "ti-mobile" # icon pack : https://themify.me/themify-icons
-    link : "tel:+120345876"
+    link : "tel:+919495122006"

   # contact item loop
-  - name : "Clark Malik"
+  - name : "Jijo P Ulahannan"
     icon : "ti-facebook" # icon pack : https://themify.me/themify-icons
     link : "#"

   # contact item loop
-  - name : "Clark Malik"
+  - name : "Jijo P Ulahannan"
     icon : "ti-twitter-alt" # icon pack : https://themify.me/themify-icons
-    link : "#"
+    link : ""

   # contact item loop
   - name : "Clark Malik"